s194050/FShark-Wireshark-in-an-FPGA/README.md

 Link to T-CREST Patmos: https://github.com/t-crest/patmos

-What is Fshark?
+What is FShark?
 ===============

-Fshark is an opensource hardware implementation of Wireshark.
-This repository contains, all the specific files to making Fshark work with Patmos, as well as all functionallity.
+FShark is an open-source hardware implementation of Wireshark.
+This repository contains, all the specific files to making FShark work with Patmos, as well as all functionallity.